-Local anesthetics, including ropivacaine, rapidly cross the placenta, and when used for epidural block can cause varying degrees CLINICAL PHARMACOLOGY and PHAR-MACOKINETICS).
-The incidence and degree of toxicity depend upon the procedure per formed, the type and amount of drug used, and the technique of drug administration.
+Local anesthetics, including ropivacaine, rapidly cross the placenta, and when used for epidural block can cause varyir grees of maternal, fetal and neonatal toxicity (see CLINICAL PHARMACOLOGY and PHARMACOKINETICS).
+The incidence and degree of toxicity depend upon the procedure performed, the type and amount of drug used, and the technique of drug administration.
 Adverse reactions in the parturient, fetus and neonate involve alterations of the central nervous system, peripheral vascular tone and cardiac function.

 Maternal hypotension has resulted from regional anesthesia with Naropin for obstetrical pain relief.
 Local anesthetics produce vasodilation by blocking sympathetic nerves.
 Elevating the patient's legs and positioning her on her left side will help prevent decreases in blood pressure.
-The fetal heart rate also should be monitored continuously, and electronic fetal monitoring is highly advisable.
+The fetal heart rate also should be monitored continuously, and electronic fetal monitor ing is highly advisable.
 Epidural anesthesia has been reported to prolong the second stage of labor by removing the patient's reflex urge to bear down or by interfering with motor function.
 Spontaneous vertex delivery occurred more frequently in patients receiving Naropin than in those receiving bupivacaine.

-Nursing Mothers
+Nursina Mothers

 Some local anesthetic drugs are excreted in human milk and caution should be exercised when they are administered to a nursing woman.
-The excretion of ropivacaine or its metabolites in human milk has not beer studied.
+The excretion of ropivacaine or its metabolites in human milk has not been studied.
 Based on the milk/plasma concentration ratio in rats, the estimated daily dose to a pup will be about 4% of the dose given to the mother.
-Assuming that the milk/plasma concentration in humans is of the same order the total Naropin dose to which the baby is exposed by breast-feeding is far lower than by exposure in utero in pregnant women at term (see PRECAUTIONS).
-Pediatric Use
+Assumin that the milk/plasma concentration in humans is of the same order the total Naropin dose to which the baby is exposed by breast-feeding is far lower than by exposure in utero in pregnant women at term (see PRECAUTIONS).